 - Single Line Text

-You can even turn on survey reporting when the form expiry date has passed and the survey has closed.
+You can turn on survey reporting at any time, even if the form expiry date has passed.

-You can instantly create a beautiful PDF of your survey results when you click Print Survey Report right from the WordPress dashboard:
+To present your results, create a beautiful PDF by clicking Print Survey Report right from the WordPress dashboard:

-Now we understand a bit more about WPForms’ survey presentation and reports, let’s look at some of the content you could write to go with it.
+Now we understand a bit more about presenting survey results, let’s look at some of the content you could write to go with them.

 When you present your survey results, you’ll have a small space to get the reader’s attention.
 You’ll want to use as many tricks as possible to keep them engaged.